VilemR/AWS_DeepRacer/README.md

 ![reInvent2018 waypoints](images/circuit_track_reInvent2018_waypoints.png "reInvent2018 circuit")

-The length of the track is approx. 17.5 m, track width is 1.2 m.
-After 1 hour training, the model will most probably need in average 20 seconds to finish the lap.
+The length of the track is approx. 17.5 m and the track width is 1.2 m.
+After 1 hour of training, the model will most probably need in average 20 seconds to finish the lap.
 The challenge is to reach less than 10 seconds (training time required >4h).

 ### Log Analysis

 I recommend you to use logs to analyze the performance of your model.
-The log is very valuable source of information you need to fine tune the performance.
+The log is a very valuable source of information you need to fine-tune the performance.
 Default query to start the analysis is as follows:

 ```python
  filter @message like /^SIM_TRACE_LOG/